-- The actual percentage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise non- rated derivatives and instruments that are non-rated by nature (e.g., cash and deposits)) assets invested in best-in-class issuers (issuers with a minimum SRI Rating of 1 out of a scale from 0-4; 0 being the worst rating and 4 the best rating). - Adherence to a 20% reduction of the investment universe. - Confirmation that Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors are considered through the application of exclusion criteria.
+- The actual percentage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise non- rated \ derivatives and instruments that are non-rated by nature (e.g., cash and deposits)) invested in best-in-class issuers (issuers with a minimum SRI Rating of 2 out of a scale from 0-4) is compared to the actual percentage of the benchmarks best-in-class issuers. - Adherence to a 20% reduction of the investment universe. - Confirmation that Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors are considered through the application of exclusion criteria.